Home

 Physical Custody vs. Legal Custody

 Physical custody is all about where the child physically lives and who handles the day-to-day care.
-This is the part of your agreement that your parenting time calculation is based on.
+This is the part your parenting time calculation is based on.

-Legal custody, on the other hand, is about the authority to make big-picture decisions.
-It gives a parent the right to weigh in on major life choices regarding their child's education, healthcare, and religious upbringing.
-It’s actually very common for parents to share joint legal custody even when the physical time isn't 50/50—say, in a 70/30 split.
+Legal custody is about the authority to make big-picture decisions regarding education, healthcare, and religious upbringing.
+It's very common for parents to share joint legal custody even when the physical time isn't 50/50.

 What if Actual Time Differs from Scheduled Time?